aalzeitoun/QA-over-HKG-API/README.md

 # Question Answering over Hyper-relational Knowledge Graph API

-Question Answering system API, receives pair of (question, Topic Entity) as input and generates the answer of the given question as (SPARQL Query, Result of excuting the query) as output.
+Question Answering system API, receives pair of (Question, Topic Entity) as input and generates the answer of the given question as (SPARQL Query, Result of excuting the query) as output.

 ## Description